-This course is a study of morphology, anatomy, and physiology of higher plants.
-Emphasis is on plant structure, function of plant parts, plant processes, plant growth and development, and plant inheritance.
-(3/3) - HRT 125Soils4 SHCThis course is a study of soils and plant nutrition.
+This course is a study of soils and plant nutrition.
 Emphasis is on physical and chemical properties, water, organic matter, and life of soils.
 Materials and methods for supplying nutrients to horticulture plants are also included.
+(3/3)

-(3/3) - HRT 127 Soil and Water Management 4 SHC
+HRT 127 Soil and Water Management 4 SHC

 This course is a practical study of soil management with emphasis on fertilization, irrigation, and drainage practices.
+(3/3)

-(3/3) - HRT 144 Plant Pests 3 SHC This course is a study of horticulturally important insects, plant diseases, and weeds.
+HRT 144 Plant Pests 3 SHC

+This course is a study of horticulturally important insects, plant diseases, and weeds.
 Emphasis is on identification, prevention, and control.
+(3/0)

+HRT 230 Greenhouse Technology 4 SHC

+This course is the study of commercial greenhouse production techniques and facility management.
+(3/3)

+HRT 253 Landscape Installation 4 SHC

-(3/0) - HRT 230Greenhouse Technology4 SHCThis course is the study of commercial greenhouse production techniques and facility management.
-(3/3) - HRT 253Landscape Installation4 SHCThis course is a study of the installation of landscapes, including reading plans, planting, and construction of necessary structures.
+This course is a study of the installation of landscapes, including reading plans, planting, and construction of necessary structures.
 Instruction in various styles of landscape features and the development of cost estimates and bids are included.
-(3/3) - HRT 271SCWE in Horticulture8 SHCThis course includes supervised comprehensive work experience in the horticulture industry.
-Work in a horticulture related position under supervision of the instructor and employer is required.
-Prerequisite: CWE 101 (0/24)
+(3/3)